gbif/ipt/README.md

 ### @Translators

-The IPT user interface and user manual both need internationalisation.
-Internationalisation is a community effort, and everyone is welcome to join.
+The IPT user interface and wiki both need internationalisation, but it's a community effort and everyone is welcome to join.
 Full instructions aimed at translators can be found [here](HowToTranslate.wiki).